 A capital asset is considered impaired when its service utility has declined significantly and unexpectedly.
 Governmental Accounting Standards Board Statement No. 42, Accounting and Financial Reporting for Impairment of Capital Assets and for Insurance Recoveries establishes accounting and financial reporting standards for impairment of capital assets.
-If an agency suspects they have an impaired capital asset, obtain direction from your accounting liaison.
+If an agency suspects they have an impaired capital asset, obtain direction from your accounting liaison at the Controller's Office.